 Norse and Scottish heritage woven together through the fabric of the island, Shetland has a long agricultural and creative history.

-A look at a crofter’s life, an on-island museum charts the evolution of Shetland crofting through the years.
+Looking at a crofter’s life, an on-island museum charts the evolution of Shetland crofting through the years.

 The museum actually resides in a former home occupied until the 1960s!